 It has to be noted that all injuries in this series are Amusing Injuries.
 The menhir example above is the one case where the injury had any long lasting effect.

-The Belgian comic book character The Adventures of Tintin falls prey to this so often that one suspects he has a fainting button on his head.
+The Belgian comic book character Tintin falls prey to this so often that one suspects he has a fainting button on his head.

 In fact, in a joke section of a medical journal dealing with brain injuries it was once speculated that Tintin's perpetually youthful appearance was due to the repeated blows to the head damaging his pituitary gland and stunting his growth.